 - Coinsurance: A coinsurance is a percentage-based fee paid per visit.
 It’s how much you pay after any deductible has been met.

 The best way to answer “how much does it cost to see a psychiatrist with insurance?” is to talk with your insurer about the specific details regarding your mental health condition, your needs, your care, and the type of psychiatrist or visit you are hoping to schedule.
+If you’re looking for an online psychiatrist that accepts insurance, get connected at Talkspace to check your eligibility.

 How Much Does a Psychiatrist Cost Without Insurance?